seapagan/sp-build/README.md

 **If you are storing secrets or API keys in front-end JavaScript then they are insecure regardless!!**

+#### HTML Validation

+This is run automantically on HTML files, and will fail the build or dev-server if there are any errors.
+However, due to constraints with the plugin used, this needs html-validate installed globally to work, even though it's part of the build system development dependencies.

+`npm i -g html-validate` or `yarn add html-validate -D`

 ### Production

 Once your code is ready to go live, you can create an optimized and minimized